Kentaree/screeps-docker/README.md

 Setup a standalone screeps server with mongo + redis

 # Instructions
-Insert your [Steam API Key](https://steamcommunity.com/dev/apikey) into the file ".env".
+Create a ".env" file with your [Steam API Key](https://steamcommunity.com/dev/apikey) defined like this:

+    STEAMKEY="XXX"

-Start the server with "sudo docker-compose up"
+Start the server with

+    sudo docker-compose up